 Why would anyone feel the need to write about toilets?
-Well, when in a foreign country and you get the sudden urge to go, you will need to be able to understand two basic essentials – 1-where to find a toilet and 2-how to use it.
+Well, when in a country like Japan and you get the sudden urge to go, you will need to be able to understand two basic essentials: where to find a toilet and how to use the toilet.
 Simple right?
 Not exactly, especially in Japan where the variations of toilets ranging from the Japanese squat toilet to Japanese high tech toilets can be quite confusing.
-So here are my Japan toilet tips and plenty of pictures of toilets to help you navigate the minefield of Japanese toilet etiquette.
+Here are my Japan toilet tips and plenty of pictures of toilets to help you navigate the minefield of Japanese toilet etiquette.

 Japanese toilet signage

 While signs for locating a washroom or toilet are fairly universal in Japan, there are variations.

 One sign in a zoo caused me some concern as I wasn’t quite sure if I was going to the toilet or the lion’s enclosure!

 There may also be a sign for a baby (or maybe it’s a sumo wrestler)?
 Both seem to wear similar clothing.

 Many toilets have rather convenient baby holders inside the cubicle where you can put your baby whilst you ablute.